Search: entire dictionary Yokoim headwords English headwords Yokoim pronunciation guide

 Speaker: Ben Koni,Dialect: Konmei span>

-sentence the woman took the pig from me yesterday
+phrase the woman took from me

 Speaker: Louis Kolisi,Dialect: Kundiman span>